 Since 2010, Lise has been co-teaching a course a the University of Minnesota through the Center of Spirituality and Healing as part of the School of Nursing curriculum for the Doctorate of Nursing Practice.

-Lise teaches Plant Walks - Meet Famous Plants Everywhere You Walk and co-teaches the 2019 Pulse, Tongue Facial Assessment course with Matthew Wood (tongue assessment).
+Lise teaches Plant Walks - Meet Famous Plants Everywhere You Walk and co-teaches the 2019 Pulse, Tongue Facial Assessment course with Matthew Wood (tongue assessment) and co-teaches and cameos in Monthly Classes: Herbs A to Z on occasion as well.